-If a student is unable to attend an examination due to sickness then the parent/guardian should phone the Exams Office on 01270 758884 to explain the student's absence.
+If a student is unable to attend an examination due to sickness then the parent/guardian should phone the School on 01270 758870 to explain the student's absence.
 A doctor's note will need to be obtained and submitted to the school, otherwise you may not be able to be considered for any special consideration.
-If you are able to sit an exam but feel you have been disadvantaged due to illness, or other unforeseen/emergency circumstances on the day of the exam please let the Exams office as soon as possible.
+If you are able to sit an exam but feel you have been disadvantaged due to illness, or other unforeseen/emergency circumstances on the day of the exam please let the school know as soon as possible.